 Each year the Eno River Fellowship Foundation (Foundation) awards grants for infrastructure enhancements and program initiatives that align with ERUUF’s mission and strategic goals.
 This year the Foundation has awarded four grants, totaling $24,171, to projects that will enhance the worship experience, create more inviting spaces in the CARE building, and build capacity within ERUUF to take action in support of racial equity, human rights and immigration justice.

 The Eno River Fellowship Foundation is named as a beneficiary in the wills, trusts, and insurance policies of several ERUUF members.
 Gifts of cash are made by individuals as memorials or tributes to a person, celebrations of important events, legacies in planned giving, and during special appeals.
 Donations made to the Foundation are tax deductible as allowable by law.
 Please consult with your tax and legal advisors for a full discussion of tax implications for gifts.

-The Eno River Fellowship Foundation is a nonprofit organization supporting the mission of ERUUF.
-The Foundation’s board of directors manages an endowment, and distributes grants and funds from the interest generated to benefit ERUUF.
+The Eno River Fellowship Foundation is a separate nonprofit organization (501[c]3), with its own board of directors.
+The Foundation’s board of directors manages an endowment and distributes grants and funds from the interest generated to benefit ERUUF.
 The Foundation serves as part of the larger package of generosity at ERUUF, and partners with the Legacy and Planned Giving initiative.

 In 1988 Bill and Fran Hollister expressed their wish to build a memorial garden at ERUUF's (then) new and permanent site on Garrett Road.
 The expense of the garden and its continuous care required funding not represented in the annual operating budget.
 A group of ERUUF leaders considered options available, with a structure that would support the memorial garden plus other projects at ERUUF.
 The Eno River Fellowship Foundation was the result.